 Both are effective, but visuals tends to be more easily digestible than words, especially if you have to share your concept with somebody else.

-Two—to help improve UX.
+2. To help improve UX.
 With sitemaps, you can easily visualize the user journey so you can see where people end up doubling back or getting stuck.

-Three—to achieve business goals.
+3. To achieve business goals.
 One of the most important questions you have to answer when planning a website is what do I want visitors to leave with and how is that helping my business?
 By laying out what you want to put on your website and how you'll direct users, sitemaps help you keep your business goals on track.

 The first step to making a fully-functional sitemap is laying out all the content ideas for your website.
 At this stage, it's okay to do a huge brainstorm and think about all of the things you could ever want — you'll have time to refine your ideas later.